 7. How long do I have to view the videos?
 The videos will be available online until March 31.

 8. How can I comment or ask questions about the class and the videos?
 The website we are using provides a comment section where you can post any of your thoughts as you watch the videos.
 We will monitor this section daily and respond to your questions.
 If you have a more detailed comment please e-mail it to Sarah, firstname.lastname@example.org and she will respond directly to you.

 9. How do I submit my assignments?
 The assignments, which are 6 questions at the end of each speaker’s section of your book, can be submitted using Google Forms.
 A link to each speaker’s Google Form will be printed in your book, and in addition the links will be emailed to you on March 1.
-Please contact Heather Werkema with any questions on Google Forms at firstname.lastname@example.org .
+Please contact Sarahwith any questions on Google Forms at email@example.com.

 10. When are the assignments due?
-There is a set of 6 questions for each of our five speakers.
-Questions for speakers 1, 2, are due by March 15.
-All other assignments are due by April 1.
+There 12 questions for Michael Grinder’s presentation and 11 for Lavonna Roth’s presentation or a total of 23 questions.
+Answers to the first 12 questions for Michael Grinder are due by March 15.
+Answers to questions 13 through 23 for LaVonna Roth are due by April 1.
 Your assignments can be quite brief (a few sentences or a paragraph per question).

 If you have questions at any time during the class please let either Sarah or Lisa know via e-mail.
 We will be happy to offer suggestions and support.
 Thank you for your participation in our webcast.
 We look forward to talking with you online.